AppleVersusOrange/EventPlanner/README.md

 **Event Feed Screen:**

-(Create/POST) When button for adding event is clicked it adds that event to database with current user attached to it.
+(Create/POST) When button for adding an event is clicked it creates a new row in the events table with selected event linked to current user by their username.

 ### [OPTIONAL:] Existing API Endpoints
 ##### TicketMaster API